Maximising the DUNE early physics output with current experiments: Summary

-To conclude, the LBNE experiment can measure mass hierarchy, octant and $\dcp$ with considerable precision.
-Inclusion of the data from the experiments like T2K, \nova\ and ICAL can help LBNE to attain the same level of precision with a reduced exposure.
-Thus the synergistic aspects between different experiments can help in the planning of a more economized configuration for LBNE.
+To conclude, the DUNE experiment can measure mass hierarchy, octant and $\dcp$ with considerable precision.
+Inclusion of the data from the experiments like T2K, \nova\ and ICAL can help DUNE to attain the same level of precision with a reduced exposure.
+Thus the synergistic aspects between different experiments can help in the planning of a more economized configuration for DUNE.